 The subcontractor took steps to provide financial reparation to the affected migrant unskilled workers and to ensure passports were accessible, and also terminated use of the recruiting company.
 In addition, Monash’s direct supplier ceased utilising the subcontractor in question.

-In Australia, Monash engages its cleaning staff via well known third-party labour providers that are only engaged after a robust tendering process.
+In Australia, we engage our cleaning staff via well known third-party service providers that are only engaged after a robust tendering process.
 Terms and conditions are made binding via comprehensive formal agreements.
 Further subcontracting of the work is only permitted with the approval of Monash University.

-Despite these measures, Monash has identified this to be a particular area of potential modern slavery risk.
-Though there is no evidence to indicate any issues, as part of its ongoing modern slavery program of work, Monash will undertake a deeper assessment of the industry due to the inherent risk in the wider cleaning industry, and, to ensure a best-in-class approach, may implement changes to further reduce risk in this area such as participation in the Cleaning Accountability Framework.
+Despite these measures, Monash has identified this to be a high risk.
+Though there is no evidence to indicate any issues, as part of its ongoing modern slavery program of work, we will undertake a deeper assessment of this area due to the inherent risk in the wider cleaning industry.
+To step up our effort, we will introduce modern slavery due dilligence measures in our cleaning tenders.
+We are also reviewing the participation in the Cleaning Accountability Framework.

 Continuously reviewing and improving our actions View

 The effectiveness of our actions can be assessed at different levels.
-In subsequent years of our five-year modern slavery program, we will undertake a robust assessment of the effectiveness of our actions, with these reviews reflecting the progressing program of work:
+In subsequent years of our five-year modern slavery program, we will undertake a robust assessment of the effectiveness of our actions including:

-- Additional external sector engagement, such as via the Australian Universities Procurement Network (AUPN) and other partnerships that are part of the Monash global ecosystem, to assess effectiveness, combine supplier influence and compare sector and industry performance with our own.
+- External sector engagement, such as via the AUPN, to assess cross-university effectiveness, combined supplier influence and compare sector performance with Monash.